 This is a top-notch smoker that’s easy to assemble and operate.
 Two silicone grommets monitor the internal temperature.
 The dampers let you control the temperature, and the fuel door is removable so you can add more charcoal or wood at any time.

 Doesn't have some of the bells and whistles that other high-end smokers have.

-Heavy steel smoker.
-Includes sausage hooks and 5 smoking racks.
-Precise temperature gauge.
-Convenient pull-out side tray.
-Huge amount of cooking space.
-Charcoal grate and ash pan are removable for easy fuel access and emptying.
+This heavy steel offset smoker includes sausage hooks and five smoking racks.
+It has a precise temperature gauge, a convenient pull-out side tray and lots of cooking space.
+The charcoal grate and ash pan are removable for easy access and emptying.